R3x/How2Kernel/Lab5/README.md

 * the null dereference bug
 * debugging the kernel with gdb stub
 * redirecting code execution (PoC)
-* writing a shellcode to get root priveleges
+* writing a shellcode to get root privileges

 ### Mitigations